Ace167/Simple-Freqtrade-Desktop-Application/README.md

 # Simple-Freqtrade-Desktop-Application-Start

- A simple start-up .desktop application for Freqtrade on Linux/Ubuntu
+A simple start-up .desktop application for Freqtrade Crypto Trading Bot on Linux/Ubuntu